JMorr4/Computer-Science/Systems Software.md

 ### Processor Scheduling
+Processor scheduling is the allocation of a computer's processor power to specific tasks.
+The term **scheduling** is used because it assigns a specific time to use the processor to individual tasks.

 The scheduler ensures that the computer:
 - Processes as many tasks as possible in a given time.
 - Makes maximum use of CPU time.